These are the best things to do this fall for FREE fall fun with your family.

 We love free fall fun events that allow families to go out and have fun together without worrying about spending too much money.
 And, a lot of these events encourage families to go explore out area and do something new.
 So, if you are looking for free fall fun around Louisville, here are some great options with our top 10 things to do this fall.

 Have fun this fall y’all!

-Sure, 2020 has been unique.
-But, we don’t have to say goodbye to free fall fun.
-There are still things to do all around us, we just had to look at little harder to find it.
+Sure, 2021 has been unique but there are still things to do all around us, we just had to look at little harder to find it.
 Luckily, we did that so you don’t have to!

 2. Go to Blackacre State Nature Preserve – There are tons of photo opps with breathtaking backdrops for your fall favorite photo times with your family.
 Just walking along the grounds, seeing the animals up close, and even going to the feedings on Saturday mornings is fun in the cool crisp air of autumn.
 You can bring carrots too!

-5. The Parklands of Floyds Fork Turkey Run Park – The Parklands already has a great parks system with Beckley Creek Park and Pope Lick Park, but don’t miss the yellow silo at Turkey Run (the view from up high will be gorgeous) and the wonderful playground at Broad Run (not yet open).
+5. The Parklands of Floyds Fork Turkey Run Park – The Parklands already has a great parks system with Beckley Creek Park and Pope Lick Park, but don’t miss the yellow silo at Turkey Run (the view from up high will be gorgeous) and the wonderful playground at Broad Run.
 Another oasis of nature trails and walking paths, this park will be a sure thing to see this autumn.

 If you want to get down on the fossil beds, call ahead and check the water level of the Ohio.
 If the river is high, they will be covered.
 They also host many special events and do have an optional indoor interpretive center that has been recently updated (fee for admission).